amitofsk/dandy/docs/Dandy.md

 Follow the instructions provided by Thonny link thru the Use digital inputs and outputs.

-### 3.5 Sending data serially from the microcontroller to the computer.
+### 3.5 Displaying digital data from the microcontroller on the computer
 1. Close the MU editor.
 2. Open IDLE or your favourite text editor.
 3. Copy or type the following example.
 We will run this code on the computer, not the microcontroller.